ZiggyZonko/ChatApplication/README.md

 When the Run the Server each Client gets a String Of Numbers as their session Username.

-👋Thanks for looking at my new project.👋
+👋Thanks for looking at my new project👋